 Immediate Past President.

-One director from each of the five supervisorial districts in Santa Barbara County, in which there is at least one regular member of the Chapter.
-A member whose boundaries extend into more than one supervisorial district shall be deemed to be located in that supervisorial district where its principal office is located.

 Up to four at-large directors.
 It is the intent of the membership that directors be elected so as to reflect a balance of special districts by geography, type, and size.

 Each director shall either be a member of the governing body or an employee of a regular member.
 An independent contractor who provides substantial services to a regular member is considered an employee.